JuliaAI/MLJ.jl/docs/src/composing_models.md

 composition in machine learning and its implementation in MLJ.
 Preprint, arXiv:2012.15505](https://arxiv.org/abs/2012.15505)

-Hand-crafting a learning network, as outlined below, is a relatively advanced MLJ feature, assuming familiarity with the basics outlined in [Getting Started](index.md).
+We assuming familiarity with the basics outlined in [Getting Started](index.md).
 The syntax for building a learning network is essentially an extension of the basic syntax but with data containers replaced with nodes of a graph.

-It is important to distinguish between *learning networks* and the comosite MLJ model types they are used to define.
+It is important to distinguish between *learning networks* and the composite MLJ model types they are used to define.

 A *learning network* is a directed acyclic graph whose nodes are objects that can be called to obtained data, either for training a machine, or for using as input to an *operation*.
 An operation is
 either:

-- *static*, that is, an ordinary function, such as such as `+`, `log` or `vcat`, or
+- *static*, that is, an ordinary function, such as such as `+`, `log` or `vcat`; or

 - *dynamic*, that is, an operation such as `predict` or `transform` which is dispatched on both data *and* a training outcome attached